mrvautin/adminMongo/README.md

 #### Configuration

 adminMongo will listen on host: `localhost` and  port: `1234` by default.
-This can be overwritten by adding a config file in `/config/app.json` in the following format:
+This can be overwritten by adding a config file in `/config/app.json`.
+The config file can also override the default 5 docs per page.
+The config file options are:
 ```
 {
     "app": {
         "host": "10.0.0.1",
-        "port": 4321
+        "port": 4321,
+        "docs_per_page": 15
     }
 }
 ```

+**Note: Any changes to the config file requires a restart of the application**

 ## Usage